Advertisement

 Even if you aren't fighting an active infection, you need to get enough vitamin C daily to help fuel immune cell function and keep your immune system resilient1.

-Vitamin C is water-soluble, meaning your body doesn’t actually store this nutrient.
+Vitamin C is water-soluble, meaning your body doesn't actually store this nutrient.
 Rather, once vitamin C is absorbed from food or supplements, it circulates in the blood and is taken up by cells as needed.
-So proper daily intake is vital, otherwise there won’t be enough vitamin C circulating in the blood to fulfill all its functions.
+So proper daily intake is vital; otherwise, there won't be enough vitamin C circulating in the blood to fulfill all its functions.

 Does getting enough vitamin C shorten a cold?

-But, getting sufficient amounts of vitamin C can shorten a cold.
-The kicker is: You can’t just increase your intake when you start feeling sick and expect the vitamin C to work overnight.
+But getting sufficient amounts of vitamin C can shorten a cold.
+The kicker is: You can't just increase your intake when you start feeling sick and expect the vitamin C to work overnight.

 Instead, research shows that taking vitamin C regularly (not just when symptoms start) may shorten the duration of a cold by about a day2 and even lessen its severity3.

-While this may not seem like much, a less severe cold means less disruptions to your daily life.
+While this may not seem like much, a less severe cold means fewer disruptions to your daily life.
 Of course, resting and taking it easy when you're sick is important, but some things (like taking kids to school, cooking meals, doing laundry, working from home, etc.) are far more manageable.

 How much do you need to get?